-As for the question of “what food does my child need”, the golden rule is diversity of nutritional elements, incorporation of healthy nutriments, and avoidance of harmful foods.
+As for the question of “what food does my child need”; the golden rule is the diversity of nutritional elements, incorporation of healthy nutriments, and avoidance of harmful foods.
 Fruits and vegetables form the basis of a healthy diet, along with milk, dairy, vegetarian and complete proteins.
 Children at nursery age also need to eat whole grains, such as wheat, which could be boiled and served with milk or honey.
-Fast or fried foods containing too much sugar or salt, on the other hand, should not be family friends, especially to children, in addition to potato chips (crisps) and snacks containing preservatives and artificial colors.
+Fast or fried foods containing too much sugar or salt.
+On the other hand, should not be family friends, especially to children, in addition to potato chips (crisps) and snacks containing preservatives and artificial colors.

 It is important to emphasize that a basic diet assessment does not only take into account the quantity of food but, more significantly, its nutritional quality.
 It is normal for your child’s mood to fluctuate from one day to the next.
 Therefore, food types should be diversified on a regular basis in order to help to maintain a healthy appetite.
 Aware of these facts, we at Little Academy, in addition to offering an interesting daily program: